Dual Mechanisms for Heterogeneous Responses of Inspiratory Neurons to Noradrenergic Modulation: Results and Bifurcation Analysis

-Since $f_3(v,ca,ca_{tot},l)$ does not depend on $h$, we can visualize the projection of $M_s$ onto $(ca,ca_{tot},l)$-space by considering $ca$-nullsurfaces, each defined for $v$ fixed (see \cref{fig:CB_burst_mechanism}B, the two blue surfaces).
-Also shown are the projections of the solution trajectory (black), the superslow manifold $M_{ss}$ (red), and the $l$-nullsurface (green).
+\RED{The $ca$-nullsurfaces, each defined for $v$ fixed, are shown as the two blue surfaces in \cref{fig:CB_burst_mechanism}B.} Also shown are the projections of the solution trajectory (black), the superslow manifold $M_{ss}$ (red), and the $l$-nullsurface (green).
 After the burst ends at the red square in \cref{fig:CB_burst_mechanism}B, the trajectory jumps to the left branch of the $ca$-nullsurface at $v_{min}$, entering the silent phase.
-It then evolves on the slow timescale under the slow reduced layer problem \cref{eq:pBC_ICa_slowreducedlayer}, with the superslow variable $ca_{tot}$ remaining approximately constant, until reaching the stable portion of the superslow manifold $M_{ss}$ (red curve).
-After that, the trajectory transitions to the superslow timescale under the superslow reduced problem \cref{eq:pBC_ICa_superslowreduced}.
-The trajectory closely follows the attracting side of $M_{ss}$, passes over the HB (blue diamond) to the repelling side of $M_{ss}$, and undergoes a delay in which it traces the repelling branch before making a fast jump to large $ca$ (see \cref{fig:CB_burst_mechanism}A, between blue diamond and yellow star).
-This jump depolarizes the membrane potential sufficiently through $I_{\rm CAN}$ activation, triggering burst onset in $v$ in the C-bursting solution.
-After the calcium jump, the trajectory slowly travels along the right branch of $ca$-nullsurface before passing its lower fold and making a fast jump back to the red square, terminating the burst and completing a full cycle.
+It then evolves on the slow timescale under the slow reduced layer problem, \RED{where $ca$ and $l$ evolve slowly (with $ca$ slaved to $l$) while the superslow variable $ca_{tot}$ remains approximately constant}, until reaching the stable portion of the superslow manifold $M_{ss}$ (red curve).
+At this point, the dynamics transitions to the superslow timescale under the superslow reduced problem \cref{eq:pBC_ICa_superslowreduced}.
+The trajectory closely follows the attracting side of $M_{ss}$, passes over the HB (blue diamond) to the repelling side, and undergoes a delay in which it traces the repelling branch before making a jump at the yellow star to large $ca$ (see \cref{fig:CB_burst_mechanism}A for the delay between blue diamond and yellow star). \RED{Afterward, the trajectory moves near the right branch of the $v$-dependent family of $ca$-nullsurfaces until passing the curve of lower folds and jumping back to the left branch.
+This completes a full calcium oscillation cycle.} \RED{We make two remarks.
+First, the three-timescale structure of the calcium subsystem, as revealed by our dimensional analysis in Appendix \hyperlink{appB}{B}, is visible in the projection shown in \cref{fig:CB_burst_mechanism}B: the trajectory exhibits $ca$ jumps, slow drift along the $ca$-nullsurface, and superslow drift along $M_{ss}$.
+Second, the trajectory only loosely follows the right branch of the $ca$-nullsurface, reflecting the fact that the timescale separation between $ca$ and $l$ is moderate and therefore relatively far from the singular limit. }